mugen609/bigbox-native-res-setup/GameMazeEssence.md

 It was first tempting to wonder if original hardware could have any intrinsic qualities that emulator couldn't replicate.
 But the missing ingredient wasn’t actually “hardware magic.”
 It was the *signal* being sent into the scaler.
 In a word... **Resolution**.

-Most PC setups deliver a pre-upscaled desktop-style frame, which prevents the scaler from doing what it does best: treat the input like at native resolution and apply its processing (scaling, masks/scanlines, geometry) in the intended domain.
+Most PC setups deliver a pre-upscaled desktop-style frame, which prevents the scaler from doing what it does best: treat the input at native resolution and apply its processing (scaling, masks/scanlines, geometry) in the intended domain.

 GameMaze is an attempt to let your scaler perform at its best, no matter what you launch on PC.